Hugo is written in Go with support for multiple platforms. The latest release can be found at Hugo Releases.

 There are pros and cons to each of the aforementioned methods:

-Homebrew.
-Homebrew is the simplest method and will require the least amount of work to maintain.
+Package Manager.
+Using a package manager is the simplest method and will require the least amount of work to maintain.
 The drawbacks aren’t severe.
-The default package will be for the most recent release, so it will not have bug fixes until the next release (i.e., unless you install it with the --HEAD option).
-Hugo brew releases may lag a few days behind because it has to be coordinated with another team.
-Nevertheless, brew is the recommended installation method if you want to work from a stable, widely used source.
-Brew works well and is easy to update.
+The default package will be for the most recent release, so it will not have bug fixes until the next release (i.e., unless you install it with the --HEAD option in Homebrew).
+Releases may lag a few days behind because it has to be coordinated with another team.
+Nevertheless, this is the recommended installation method if you want to work from a stable, widely used source.
+Package managers work well and they are easy to update.

 Tarball.
 Downloading and installing from the tarball is also easy, although it requires a few more command line skills than does Homebrew.
 Updates are easy as well: you just repeat the process with the new binary.
 This gives you the flexibility to have multiple versions on your computer.
 If you don’t want to use brew, then the tarball/binary is a good choice.